Health in Tonga: Common conditions and treatment

 It is seen that predominately women receive treatment with natural medicines particularly for issues which arise during pregnancy as it is viewed as less invasive and harmful for the child.
 Women also predominately use traditional medicines due to the Tongan syndrome of Kahi which affects mostly adult women caused by an increased intake of salty or fatty foods, smoking, withholding bowel motions and drinking carbonated beverages which then causes swellings in the vulva, backaches and is even linked to infertility.
 Traditional methods of treatment for Kahi and other obstetric or gynaecological conditions include remedies from native flora easily accessible along the islands.
 Mango leaves and Tavahi bark scrapings are infused and drunk daily by women to relieve their symptoms.

 Herbal medicines are also particularly important sociologically as they are linked to traditional Tongan beliefs and traditions in regards to their nation specific diseases.
 In Tongan culture the term mahaki faka Tonga which translates to "Indigenous or Tongan diseases" refers to the first wave of diseases that existed prior to European invasion and the arrival of Western Medicine in 1797, were only to be treated through traditional methods.
-These diseases include disorders related to the presence of ghosts or spirits of a dead person, which are said to inhabit the nervous, gastro-intestinal, urinary and musculo-skeletal system and causing various symptoms of joint sprains, vomiting and hysteria.
+These diseases include disorders related to the presence of ghosts or spirits of a dead person, which are said to inhabit the nervous, gastrointestinal, urinary and musculoskeletal system and causing various symptoms of joint sprains, vomiting and hysteria.